History of the University of Santo Tomas: Student repression and censorship

-Since the late 2010s, the university has faced allegations of repressing student rights through strict regulations and censorship on multiple occasions.

-The current 2018 UST student handbook prohibits students from joining or forming "unrecognized organizations" with "illegal or immoral purpose" and "organizing unauthorized student activity".
-This has led to incidents where students were suspended or expelled for forming or associating with such organizations.
-However, the OSA clarified that it only takes action if these groups use the university's name or claim affiliation with UST.
+The 2018 UST student handbook prohibited students from joining or forming "unrecognized organizations" with "illegal or immoral purpose" and "organizing unauthorized student activity".
+This led to incidents where students were suspended or expelled for forming or associating with such organizations.
+However, the OSA clarified that it only took action if these groups used the university's name or claim affiliation with UST.

 In 2018, several UST Senior High School (UST-SHS) students were put on disciplinary probation for organizing a silent protest against the K–12 program.
 In 2019, a first-year College of Education student was suspended for convening an organization that advocated for lowering the minimum age of criminal responsibility.
 In 2020, a student on the UST-SHS Student Council who had publicly associated himself with the left-wing militant group Anakbayan in a Facebook post calling for "academic ease" was expelled.
 In 2021, several student activists were also given show-cause orders for joining "unrecognized student organizations", including members of the UST-SHS Student Council after a complaint was filed by a parent alleging that members of the UST-SHS Student Council were recruiting members for Anakbayan.
 The complaint was eventually dismissed due a lack of sufficient evidence.
 In 2024, a Faculty of Arts and Letters student was given a show-cause order due to her affiliation as the chairperson of a local chapter of the Panday Sining mass organization.

 In August 2020, a memorandum from the university's Office of Student Affairs (OSA) required accredited student organizations to submit social media content for approval, grant their organization's adviser full login access, and limit officer access to three individuals.
 The memo was criticized by student leaders and organizations for introducing "unnecessary" paperwork and infringing on their freedom of expression.

 During the 2023 elections for the UST Central Student Council, The Varsitarian published an editorial highlighting a pattern of declining student involvement in student elections.
 The editorial cited outdated campaign and election policies as well as alleged "oppressive tactics" by the OSA against CSC officers who have voiced concerns regarding student repression as contributing factors to the lower voter turnout and candidate engagement.